Below you'll find a step-by-step guide to the process of applying for a research degree:

-Full details of the application process and the supporting materials required are provided in Oxford University's online Course Guide and Application Guide.
+Full details of the application process and the supporting materials required are provided in the University of Oxford Graduate Admissions online Course Guide and Application Guide.
 It is important to allow sufficient time to prepare your application and supporting materials and to secure transcripts of your qualifications and the support of three referees.

 If you require any assistance with your application, please contact the appropriate Programme Assistant.
 The University has a number of application deadlines throughout the year.
 Most Continuing Education courses will use the January or March deadlines each year but arrangements vary slightly between programmes.
 It may be possible to accept applications later in the year if places remain.